lander-geronimo/peak-content/README.md

   --model-dir models \
   --report reports/model_metrics.json
 ```

+By default we persist the Logistic Regression pipeline because it generalizes better (tree ensembles hit 100% accuracy on this static scrape).
+Pass `--preferred-model random_forest` if you intentionally want a different estimator saved.

 Generate a hold-out evaluation summary (figures omitted by default to keep the repo light):